jesusepfvazquez/COVID-19/README.md

 1. All code strictly adheres to _Google's R Style Guide_ and is written accordingly.
 Google's R Style Guide can be found [here](https://google.github.io/styleguide/Rguide.html).

-If you have any questions or you're interested in collaborating please feel free to send me an email me at jesusvaz[at]ad[dot]unc[dot]edu.
+If you have any questions or you're if interested in collaborating please feel free to send me an email at jesusvaz[at]ad[dot]unc[dot]edu.

 Best - Jesus